ebridge2/textbook_figs/README.md

 and a citation compliant with MLA 9th edition is:

-EW Bridgeford, AR Loftus, JT Vogelstein. *Network Machine Learning*.
+EW Bridgeford, AR Loftus, JT Vogelstein. *Hands On Network Machine Learning with Python*.
 Cambridge University Press, 2025.

 # Usage